 NSW Biodiversity Legislation

-We will continue to provide feedback on the aspects of the new regime that are still being developed and we’ll continue to work with communities concerned about the new laws.
-We’ll be releasing educational materials such as fact sheets on these changes and running workshops for the community.
+We will continue to provide feedback on aspects of the new regime and to work with communities concerned about the new laws.
+We are updating educational materials such as fact sheets on these changes and running community workshops.

 Draft regulations and instruments, June 2017